okestonia/opendata-issue-tracker/README.md

 We believe that persons and organizations who use the data are in a strong position to advocate for more and higher quality open data.
 We have used Global Open Data Index as a model but we are adding categories that are not covered in Open Data Index. http://global.survey.okfn.org/

 The Global Open Data Index tracks whether this data is actually released in a way that is accessible to citizens, media and civil society.
-OK-EE wants to give a crowd-sourced input to the global survey of open data releases.
+OK-EE wants to give a crowdsourced input to the global survey of open data releases.
 Contributions are welcome!